TomHarrop/atol-qc-raw-ont/README.md

 > find read files, **so anything named differently will be missed.**

-### Directly input a list of readfiles as compressed fastq
+### Directly input a list of read files as compressed fastq

 ```bash
 atol-qc-raw-ont \